 The Best Alternatives to a Traditional 401 (k) IRA.
 Founded in 1976, Bankrate has a long history of helping people make smart financial decisions.
 We've maintained this reputation for more than four decades by demystifying the financial decision-making process and giving people confidence in the steps they need to take next.
 A 401 (k) plan can be a great way to invest, providing employees with an opportunity to increase their pre-tax contributions and tax-deferred earnings until they retire in retirement.

+For those looking for even more options, Gold and Silver IRA Companies offer a unique way to diversify their retirement portfolio.
 About 50 percent of employers offer a counterpart in contributions, according to data from the Bureau of Labor Statistics, which provide an additional incentive to save.
 Fortunately, you have some alternatives if your company doesn't offer a 401 (k) plan or a good one.
 For example, anyone with earned income can access an IRA and those who have their own business, even a side job, also have alternatives.
 A traditional IRA is one of the most popular ways a person can save for retirement, regardless of what other retirement plans they have.

 The traditional IRA allows employees to store money in an account that allows money to grow with deferred taxes.
 You'll pay taxes only when you withdraw the money when you retire.
 In addition, you may be able to deduct account contributions from your taxable income, to avoid paying taxes on that income today.
 The Roth IRA allows you to grow your money tax-free and you can withdraw any amount of money when you retire completely tax-free.